 From our Preston hypnotherapy branch

 Magnus had been to his GP for help with stopping smoking.
-The doctor had tried him on one nicotine replacement product (NRP) after another, in the vain hope that if one didn’t help another would.
-This is a strange idea, but we suppose if you’ve only for drug products, drug products are what you have to prescribe.
-He even gave him Champix, which is a drug of last resort, and that didn’t help either.
+The doctor had tried him on one NRP after another, in the vain hope that if one didn’t help another would.
+This is a strange idea, but we suppose if you’ve only got drug products, drug products are what you have to prescribe.
+He even gave him Champix, which is a drug of last resort, but that didn’t help either.

 Then Magnus himself came up with the idea of hypnotherapy.
 A friend of his had succeeded with it, again after failed attempts with the NHS, so Magnus understandably wanted to do it.
-He went back to his GP and asked for a referral to a hypnotherapist in Preston.
-The doctor told him he couldn’t refer him, so Magnus just asked for his advice on finding a qualified therapist.
+He went back to his GP and asked for a referral to a Preston hypnotherapist.
+The doctor told him he couldn’t refer him, so Magnus just asked for his advice on finding a qualified hypnotist.
 Again, the GP shrugged his shoulders.
-He said he couldn’t recommend hypnosis, because unlike NRPs it wasn’t proven to work.
-Magnus though about this.
+He said he couldn’t recommend hypnotherapy, because unlike NRPs it wasn’t proven to work.
+Magnus thought about this.
 ‘Unlike NRPs’?
 All the NRPs he had tried had failed to work, so what did the doctor mean?
 Most people won’t ask this question but Magnus did.
 He’s that kind of man.
 The doctor, though, had an answer.
-He said something like NRPs have a proven success rate but of course they don’t work for everyone.
+He said something like, NRPs have a proven success rate but of course they don’t work for everyone.
 The implication was that they work so the failure was Magnus’s.
 This was the point at which he decided to ignore everything his GP told him.

 He searched online for a Preston hypnotist, and found there were plenty to choose from.
-The problem was he didn’t know how to choose.
-How could he know who was qualified and who wasn’t?
-Well, the fact is that most hypnotherapists are qualified to one degree or another, but while this is true it’s not really helpful, is it?
+The problem was, how could he know who was qualified and who wasn’t?
+Well, the fact is that most hypnotherapists are qualified to one degree or another, but while this is true it’s not really helpful.
 So he tried a different search, this time, thinking there might be a difference, for a Preston hypnotherapist.
 The results were almost exactly the same.

 He noticed, though, that one result on Google stood out.
 National Stop Smoking Centres.
-He hadn’t heard about us (why would he?), but he reasoned that since we only do stopping smoking that’s a good start.
+He hadn’t heard about us, but he reasoned that since we only do stopping smoking that’s a good start.
 Then, like the sensible man he is, he read our website carefully, to satisfy himself that we really are a bona fide public service.
 Again, because we are, he was satisfied, and he called us.